The Gray Man (2022 film): Development

 The project was first set up at New Regency, with James Gray set to direct a screenplay written by Adam Cozad in January 2011.
 Brad Pitt was initially cast to star, but by October 2015 he and Gray were no longer involved with the film.
 Charlize Theron entered talks to star in a gender-swapped version of the film at Sony Pictures, with Anthony and Joe Russo writing the screenplay.

 Casting

-No further development was announced until July 2020, when the Russo brothers were announced to direct the film, from a screenplay by Joe Russo, Christopher Markus and Stephen McFeely, with additional material written by Anna Gregory, Charles Leavitt, Rhett Reese, Joe Schrapnel, and Paul Wernick, for Netflix, with the intention to spawn a franchise.
+No further development was announced until July 2020, when the Russo brothers were announced to direct the film, from a screenplay by Joe Russo, Christopher Markus and Stephen McFeely, with additional material written by Anna Gregory, Charles Leavitt, Rhett Reese, Joe Schrapnel, and Paul Wernick, for Netflix, to spawn a franchise.
 Ryan Gosling and Chris Evans were cast to star in the film.
 In December, Ana de Armas, Jessica Henwick, Wagner Moura, Julia Butters and Dhanush were added to the cast.
 Regé-Jean Page, Billy Bob Thornton, Alfre Woodard, Eme Ikwuakor, and Scott Haze joined the cast in March 2021.
 An April article about shooting in Prague had Michael Gandolfini included in the cast.
 In May 2021, DeObia Oparei joined the cast of the film.